Must-have gadgets for your office or workshop | ZDNet

 Having "the right tool for the job" can make all the difference.
-Not only are the right tools a pleasure to use, they can help you be more productive and efficient.
+Not only are the right tools a pleasure to use, but they can also help you be more productive and efficient.

-Must read: Apple's AirPods Pro are the best earbuds you can buy, but for all the wrong reasons
+Disclosure: ZDNet may earn an affiliate commission from some of the products featured on this page.
+ZDNet and the author were not compensated for this independent review.

 Brother Mobile PTE500 Handheld Labeling Tool